- Taking a quiz in Quercus

 For example, you may only see your score for the quiz.
 Please note, if the quiz has a question with a written answer component, don't panic, you score may be updated once your instructor or TA has completed grading your quiz.

 Watch this video for instructions for students when taking a quiz in Quercus.

 Recommended computer and internet connection:

-The Canvas Student mobile app should not be used for any high-risk activities such as submitting assignments or quizzes—important tasks and assessments should be completed on a desktop or laptop computer instead.
+Please note: The Canvas Student mobile app should not be used for any high-stakes activities such as submitting assignments or quizzes—important tasks and assessments should be completed on a desktop or laptop computer instead.

 - Verify that your computer hardware, and software are supported by Quercus (Canvas).

 - Ensure that your browser is supported by Quercus (Canvas).